-Bee-Elle is an independent photographer specialising in wildlife, nature and conservation.
+Bee is an independent photographer specialising in wildlife, nature and conservation.
 Her passion stems from a lifelong and profound respect for animals and a strongly-felt connection with the African savannah, wide-open spaces and the fauna that call these places home.

 Her commitment to being a voice for animals has seen her, from a young age, promoting animal rights at public events and committing to vegetarianism.
 She continues to provide support to various animal welfare organisations domestically and abroad.

 Her advocacy work continued through a high-profile human rights campaign that she founded and drove to lobby a foreign government, which saw her working with key influencers in the human rights, legal and political spheres.
 She represented the campaign on all major national media outlets on television, print and radio, and attracted a groundswell of mass support from domestic and international audiences.
 The campaign is said to have contributed to a policy change in the field of human rights in the region.
 She attracted support from federal members of the Australian Parliament and a tribute was paid to her by the former Prime Minister.
 She continued to support another high-profile human rights case behind-the-scenes.
 Recently, she created a petition to ban the ivory trade in Australia and has so far collected in excess of 270,000 signatures, which drew a direct response from the Leader of the Opposition at the time.
 Shortly after, the Australian Government committed to banning the trade.

 Originally from the corporate sector working in business development at a Fortune 50 company, she moved into the field of international development which saw her working for the United Nations at multiple country offices on poverty reduction and economic development programs in Asia and East Africa.

 She puts to use her understanding of socioeconomic issues and her international experience to promote awareness of wildlife conservation; and through her photography, which allows her to creatively express her reverence for life and fondness of animals, she creates calls for action to protect wildlife and the natural world.